-You and your family must make many decisions and gather various facts and documents when a death occurs.
-We realize this is a very difficult time and want you to know that our volunteers are here to help.
-Following information is helpful as you take care of your loved one’s final arrangements.
+You and your family must make many decisions and gather numerous facts and documents when a death occurs.
+We realize this is a very difficult time and want you to know we are here to help.
+Following is some information we hope you find helpful as you take care of your loved one’s final arrangements.

-- When a person is pronounced dead by the doctor, the family needs to contact the funeral home of their choice.
+When a person is Pronounced Dead by the Doctor/ Certified allied health person / Coroner / Medical Examiner, the family needs to contact the funeral home of their choice.

-- Asian Cremation USA has a web site www.asiancremationusa.org and informative Asian Cremation USA NFP Resource Book for this purpose.
+Asian Cremation USA has a website WWW.ASIANCREMATIONUSA.ORG and informative companion resource book for this purpose.

-- One may directly contact the one of our volunteers who will guide your family through the selection process of:
+One may directly contact one of our Volunteers who will guide your family through the selection process.

 The following checklist will help you remember what information about the decedent and items will be needed when meeting with a funeral arranger.
 To obtain death certificates, the funeral home will assist you.
-A doctor or coroner or medical examiner must certify the cause of death.
+A doctor or certified allied medical person / coroner / medical examiner must certify the cause of death.
 Some information needed to complete for states vital statistic requirements:

 The Death Certificate

 A death certificate is a legal document signed by the attending physician indicating the cause of death and other vital statistics pertaining to the decedent.
 If your loved one died in an accident, the county medical examiner or coroner may prepare the form.
 The funeral arranger can help your prepare and file the death certificate with the state and assist you with purchasing certified copies.
 Certified copies are needed to apply for benefits due the family, to sell or transfer ownership of property, to gain access to safety deposit boxes from the county or state agency responsible for vital statistics.
 In obtaining the signed death certificate within the required time frame ask the service person, if you can assist.

 Determine who should be notified of death.